 - Developing new resources

 - Working with choirs and instrumental musicians to strengthen their leadership

 - Developing programming to encourage growth and community outreach

-The Diocesan Musicians’ Retreat is September 8-9, 2017 at Claggett Conference Center.
+The Diocesan Musicians’ Retreat takes place at the Claggett Conference Center each September.
 Join musicians around the diocese for this annual time of inspiration, relaxation, renewing friendships, and meeting new colleagues.
 In addition to learning from outstanding workshop leaders, there will be time to browse and sing new music, and time to worship together.
-Download this flyer [PDF] to learn more or Register online.

 The Royal School of Church Music in America

 RSCM America is part of an international, ecumenical organization dedicated to promoting effective and inspiring music-making in worship and in the wider community.